Characters: Saved by the Bell

 - Spoiled Sweet: Had a sweet personality even though her family is well off.

 - Suspiciously Similar Substitute: Sort of.
-After Kelly and Jesse left the show, Lisa got a noticable boost in both popularity and brains so she could step into their shoes as the pretty one and the smart one to play against Tori's wild one.
+After Kelly and Jesse left the show, Lisa got a noticable boost in both popularity and brains so she could step into their shoes as the pretty and smart one to play against Tori's wild one.
 Lisa was always popular in canon, but after the other two left, it's like she became the only hot girl left at Bayside.

 - Token Minority: She's the only black member of the group.